jfioasd/jfioasd.github.io/index.md

 I read [this](https://senecalearning.com/en-GB/blog/top-10-most-effective-learning-strategies/) article and this inspired me to try to create an interactive course for myself using GitHub pages.

 I copied part of the article here.
-## 5. Self-explanation

-This strategy is used when students’ explain how new information relates to things they already know.
-Relating novel content to prior knowledge creates new connections and facilitates the development of schemes.
 ## 4. Elaborative interrogation

 This strategy involves asking and answering Why and How questions.
 That is, thinking about a subject in more depth and detail, which strengthens connections in the brain.